cardano-foundation/testnets-cardano-org/resources/content/articles/en/vasil-feature-overview-en.md

 ## Transaction redeemers

-Two important elements in Plutus are datums and redeemers.
-The datum is a piece of information that can be associated with a UTXO and is used to carry script state information such as its owner or the timing details (which define when the UTXO can be spent).
-It is frequently used in combination with a redeemer â€“ which is arbitrary information included in a transaction to provide an input to the script.
+Two important elements in Plutus are *datums* and *redeemers*.
+The datum is a piece of information that can be associated with a UTXO and is used to carry script state information.
+It is frequently used in combination with a redeemer, which is like an instruction or command to the contract.

-With the Vasil hard fork, developers will be able to see redeemers for inputs rather than those being in the process of validation.
-For more details read [how to work with datums and redeemers here](https://docs.cardano.org/plutus/datums-redeemers).
+With the Vasil hard fork, developers will be able to see redeemers for all inputs rather than just the one being passed to the currently executing script.
+For more details, read [how to work with datums and redeemers here](https://docs.cardano.org/plutus/datums-redeemers).

 ## Collateral change address